Anonymous Meeting in Networks: Unknown upper bound on the size of the graph

-We first treat the first of these two types of events and bound the total time of explorations caused by them.
-An exploration could be non-clean due to several reasons, according to the description of the algorithm. \begin{itemize} \item $A$ met an agent $C$ in state {\tt token} of higher seniority than that of $A$ or of equal seniority but such that $recent-token\prec Pref_t( \cM_C)$, or the token $B$ of $A$ was visited by an agent $C$ in state {\tt explorer} of higher seniority than that of $B$ or of equal seniority but such that $\cM_B \prec R$, where $R$ is the variable $recent-token$ of agent $C$.
-This case is impossible, as $A$ would not remain in state {\tt explorer} till the end of the algorithm. \item Either agent $A$ or its token $B$ met an agent $C$ in state {\tt traveler}.
-Since $C$ transits immediately to state {\tt shadow}, all agents in state {\tt traveler} can cause at most $m \cdot 4T(EST(m))$ rounds of motion of $A$.
-Indeed, each agent in state {\tt traveler} can cause at most one exploration $EST^*$ to be non-clean. \item Either agent $A$ or its token $B$ met an agent $C$ in state {\tt searcher}.
-Since $C$ transits immediately to state {\tt shadow}, all agents in state {\tt searcher} can cause at most $m \cdot 4T(EST(m))$ rounds of motion of $A$.
-Indeed, each agent in state {\tt searcher} can cause at most one exploration $EST^*$ to be non-clean. \item $A$ met an agent $C$ in state {\tt token} of lower seniority than that of $A$ or of equal seniority but such that $ \cM_C \prec recent-token$.
-After this meeting, the remaining time when agent $C$ remains in state {\tt token} is at most the longest duration of one execution of $EST^*$ (after at most this time the explorer of $C$ becomes searcher and hence $C$ transits to state {\tt shadow}).
-Let $t$ be the round of the meeting.
-Agent $C$ remains in state {\tt token} till round $t'$, where $t'\leq t+4T(EST(m))$.
-So after $t'$ there can be at most one exploration $EST^*$ of $A$ non-clean because of $C$, finishing in round at most $t+8T(EST(m))$ and then a possibly clean exploration till round $t+12T(EST(m))$.
-Hence all such meetings can cause at most $m \cdot 12T(EST(m))$ rounds of motion of $A$, apart from the current exploration.
+\item Either agent $A$ or its token $B$ met an agent $C$ in state {\tt traveler}.
+Since $C$ transits immediately to state {\tt shadow}, all agents in state {\tt traveler} {can cause at most $m$ explorations $EST^*$ of agent $A$ to be non-clean.} \item Either agent $A$ or its token $B$ met an agent $C$ in state {\tt searcher}.
+Since $C$ transits immediately to state {\tt shadow}, all agents in state {\tt searcher} {can cause at most $m$ explorations $EST^*$ of agent $A$ to be non-clean.} \item {$A$ met an agent $C$ in state {\tt token} of lower seniority than that of $A$, or of equal seniority but such that $ Pref_k(\cM_C) \prec recent\mbox{-}token$, where $k$ is the last round before this meeting when agent $A$ updated its variable $recent\mbox{-}token$.
+After this meeting, the remaining time when agent $C$ remains in state {\tt token} is less than the longest duration of one execution of $EST^*$ (after less than this time the explorer of $C$ becomes searcher and hence $C$ transits to state {\tt shadow}).
+Thus, as an agent in state {\tt token}, agent $C$ can cause at most $4T(EST(m))$ explorations $EST^*$ of $A$ to be non-clean.
+Hence all such meetings can cause at most $m \cdot 4T(EST(m))$ explorations $EST^*$ of $A$ to be non-clean.}